tvvocold/enableDNS/README.md

 sudo apt-get build-dep python-mysqldb python-ipaddr uwsgi
 ```

-Create the needed databases and grant privileges for our app:
+Create the needed databases and grant privileges for our app.
+We will be using these credentials in our settings.py to connect to the database.
+I sugest you se a stronger password then the one bellow:

 ```shell
 create database dnsAdmin;